The concessions McCarthy made with conservatives to become speaker - WSGW 790 AM & 100.5 FM

 The concessions McCarthy made with conservatives to become speaker

-▶ Watch Video: U.S. House of Representatives set to vote on new rules package

-Washington — Fresh off a bruising speaker’s election that spanned more than four days and ended on a historic 15th ballot, the House will convene Monday evening to consider a package of rules governing its operations for the 118th Congress and laying out the new Republican majority’s priorities.
+Washington — Fresh off a bruising speaker’s election that spanned more than four days and ended on a historic 15th ballot, the House convened Monday evening to consider a package of rules governing its operations for the 118th Congress and laying out the new Republican majority’s priorities.

 The 55-page proposal is the culmination of weeks of negotiations between newly elected Speaker Kevin McCarthy and a bloc of conservative lawmakers who withheld their support for his bid for the gavel until they were able to extract a series of concessions from the Republican leader.